josephrubin/recycle.js/README.md

 mod.loadPrepared(function() {
     //...
 });
-IMPORTANT: if the modules have already been loaded when the callback is set, the callback will fire immediately, so do not worry about setting it too late.
-Your code will still run!
 ```
+If the modules have already been loaded when the callback is set, the callback will fire immediately, so do not worry about setting it too late.
+Your code will still run.

 ### Retrieve each module that you would like to use inside the callback
+Use `mod.get(identifier)` or `mod.require(identifier)` to grab the modules that you want to use, one at a time.
 There is no need to get the modules that you won't be using in this file.
 >main.js
 ```
 mod.prepare({